 A male fertility evaluation begins with an appointment with a urologist specialized in reproductive medicine.
 A complete medical and reproductive history will be taken, including previous medical problems, surgeries, medications, and occupational and lifestyle factors that could all contribute to fertility problems.
 A sexual history including any sexual symptoms will be obtained.
 A physical exam will be performed, and finally, testing will be performed including hormone blood tests and a semen analysis.
 In certain cases, more advanced genetic testing or imaging may be required for a diagnosis.
 The majority of cases have an identifiable cause, although about 20% are characterized as “idiopathic,” meaning the cause cannot be identified.
 Treatments may include starting hormone therapy or other medication, or may even require surgery.
 The female partner should be evaluated as well so as to coordinate the fertility care.

-Dr. Coward is the reproductive specialist at UNC Urology.
-He evaluates fertility patients at UNC Fertility in Raleigh, NC.
-Visit the website at UNC Fertility to learn more (link www.uncfertility.com), or to schedule an appointment call 919-908-0000.
+Dr. Matthew Coward is the reproductive specialist with UNC Urology.
+He evaluates fertility patients at the UNC Fertility office in Raleigh, NC.
+Visit the website at UNC Fertility to learn more, or to schedule an appointment call 919-908-0000.